apollographql/apollo-ios/docs/source/tutorial/tutorial-detail-view.md

 <img alt="The list of possible queries" class="screenshot" src="images/explorer_query_list.png"/>

 Select the `launch` query by clicking the button next to it.
-The Explorer Sandbox will automatically set up the query for you to use:
+Sandbox Explorer will automatically set up the query for you to use:

 <img alt="What the launch query will look like immediately after adding it" class="screenshot" src="images/explorer_launch_query_start.png"/>